pedasmith/BluetoothDeviceController/BluetoothWinUI3/Assets/AboutDevices/About_ChoiceMMed_Pulse_Oximeter.md

 The app supports several pulse oximeters.

 * 2024 **Viatom** PC60FW
-* 2026 **Innovo** iP900P-B (ChoiceMD)
+* 2026 **Innovo** iP900P-B (ChoiceMMed)
-* 2026 **Zac VRate** 500E-B (ChoiceMD)
+* 2026 **Zac VRate** 500E-B (ChoiceMMed)

 # Program updates

-The IOT Number formats now includes EQ and NE specifically to handle these ChoiceMD devices.
+The IOT Number formats now includes EQ and NE specifically to handle these ChoiceMMed devices.
 These device send out either a type 3E or 01 data.
 The Type 3E is the pulse data; the 01 is single byte pulse ('pleth') data.

 The devices have the unique and bad property that merely connecting to the Nordic service 6e400001-b5a3-f393-e0a9-e50e24dcca9e and putting a Notify on the Transmit characteristic FFF1 isn't enough to start data flowing.
 Instead you also have to do an "indicate" on FFF0